anishathalye/dotbot/README.md

 Dotbot
 ======

+Dotbot makes installing your dotfiles as easy as `git clone $url && cd dotfiles && ./install`, even on a freshly installed system!

+---

 Dotbot is a tool that bootstraps your dotfiles (it's a [Dot]files [bo]o[t]strapper, get it?).
 It does *less* than you think, because version control systems do more than you think.